antlr/antlr4/doc/cpp-target.md

 * http://www.antlr.org

-Use CMake to build a Linux library (works also on OSX, if you don't have XCode, as we use pure C++ code).
+Use CMake to build a Linux library (works also on OSX, however not for the iOS library).
 Building your own library on OSX or Windows is trivial, however.
 Just open the VS or XCode project, select target + arch and build it.
 Should work out of the box without any additional dependency.

 ## How do I run the generated lexer and/or parser?